cloudmesh-community/book/chapters/container/docker-hadoop-cluster.md

-# Draft:Multinode Hadoop Cluster Deployment with Docker Swarm
+# Multinode Hadoop Cluster Deployment with Docker Swarm :o:

+:o: TODO the text is incomplete and may duplicate another section?

 ## Docker Hadoop 3.0.1